geeknoobie/trialmodel/README.md

-# trialmodel this is a tril repository for model storage in github
+# trialmodel this is a trial repository for model storage in github